SCMAlgebras: a Macaulay2 package for sequentially Cohen-Macaulayness

 \section{Abstract}

 We introduce the \textit{Macaulay2} package \texttt{SCMAlgebras}.
 It provides functions for computing the modules of deficiency and the filter ideals, in order to check whether a module or an ideal is {\SCM}.
-After the basic algebraic notions and results are recalled, the main features of the package are described through examples.
+The package also implements routines for studying other {\CM} type conditions and unmixedness.
+After recalling the basic algebraic notions and results, the main features of the package are described through examples.